ProjectAliceDev/renpy-lint-action/README.md

     SDL_VIDEODRIVER: dummy
 ```

-> Note: This action will assume that the Ren'Py project is the repository's root rather than a separate directory.

 **Required Parameters:**

 - `sdk-version`: The version of the Ren'Py SDK to use while linting.
 Will default to `7.3.2` if none is found.